Soccer at College

 December – National Tournament concludes in early December.

-January – Spring training begins (focus on strength & conditioning)
+January – Spring training begins (approx. 5 sessions per week)

 February – Spring season begins (5-6 non-competitive matches).